Emotional Freedom Technique (EFT)

 - weight loss

 It is important to note that EFT is a complementary therapy and therefore should be used alongside medical advice.
 If you suffer from any of the above, be sure to speak to your doctor.
-You should also advise your EFT practitioner if you are undergoing any other form of therapy or medication.
+You should also advise your EFT practitioner if you're undergoing any other form of therapy or are taking medication.

 Another consideration to keep in mind is that while EFT does tackle emotional concerns, it should not be used in place of mental health treatment.
 For some, EFT will not be suitable.
 Be sure to tell your doctor/mental health practitioner before starting any new therapies.